eladavron/Bussard/README.md

 docker-compose up -d
 ```

+The [Barcode Lookup API](https://barcodelookup.com/) key is optional - but without it the barcode scanning feature will be disabled.
+I know there are cheaper options than Barcode Lookup, but it gave me the best results and best trial-tier.

 Also if you care about SSL, make sure to change the paths to your SSL certificate and private key in `docker-compose.yml`.
 Note that the barcode scanner will not work on mobile phones without SSL, everything else should work fine.